CEO, Lutheran Ministries of Mercy

 Terri began her career at Luther Home of Mercy in 1989 as the Volunteer Coordinator.
 She was the Director of Public Relations and Development at LHM from 1990-1997.
 Terri was promoted to the position of Assistant Administrator of Community Ministries in 1999 and later became the Chief Operating Officer in 2009.
 Most recently, Terri served as Vice-President, Lutheran Ministries of Mercy – LHM.

-Tracia Jaksetic serves as Vice President, Lutheran Social Services.
-Tracia is responsible for the overall mission, values, and strategic goals of the agency.
+Traci Jaksetic serves as Vice President, Lutheran Social Services.
+Traci is responsible for the overall mission, values, and strategic goals of the agency.

 Senior Program/Clinical Manager